 Scenes aboard the old Enterprise give us an opportunity to observe all the characters who never made it into the second pilot.
 Majel Barrett is icily effective as Number One – a female second in command could have worked very well, although I’m not sure that Barrett would have been a strong enough actress to carry it off on a regular basis.

-Pike gets the chance to flex his muscles when he faces down a slightly silly-looking opponent.
+Pike gets the chance to flex his muscles when he battles a slightly silly-looking opponent.
 It’s all still an illusion of course (which might help to explain why everything looks like it was recorded on a fake-looking backlot!)
 There’s another lovely matte shot in this scene – which rightly popped up every so often on the end credits as a highlights still.